github/issue-metrics/docs/verify-token-access-to-repository.md

 # Verify Token Access to Repository

-Github PAT token access can be confusing.
+GitHub PAT token access can be confusing.
 Here's a quick way to test if the token you're using is authorized to access your repository.

 **Remove this snippet after you've verified your token.**